Spellings - Parents Page

 Writing letters (left to right) trains the ability to read left to right.

 Saying each sound as the letter(s) are written helps anchor the sound-to-letter(s) connection in the memory for example saying “ch” and not “c”, “h” will join the two letters in to the one sound.

 Encourage help learners to devise, write and illustrate their own 'silly sentence' as each spelling family as you teach it, to aid their memory of common spellings in everyday words - for example:

 and a dirty shirt' to the girl's third birthday party.

 Encourage the learner to read the whole sentence and highlight the focus spelling in the words and to routinely write simple dictated sentences that consist of words with the spellings learnt so far.

-Help the learner to memorise predictable patterns with minimum effort through ''controlled exposure and varied repetition''
+Help your child to memorise predictable patterns with minimum effort.

-Do notice and point out patterns in text and when speaking.
-It is easier to see the spellings for example:
+Point our and model patterns in books and when speaking.
+It is easier to see the spellings when doing this, for example:

 The boy has a toy.